 The park contains upwards of 400 native species of birds.
 During the migratory season, many additional species from other parts of Africa and Europe can be found in the lake.
 The park is well-known for various species of waterfowl including many species of pelicans, flamingos, ducks and geese.

-This park is one of the larger National Park regions in Tanzania, extending over approximately 14,750 sq Km (5,700 sq miles).
+Serengeti National Park is one of the larger national park regions in Tanzania, extending over approximately 14,750 sq Km (5,700 sq miles).
 The landscape in the park ranges from grassland plains to savannas, forest and woodlands.
 The park is located in the northern part of Tanzania and extends to the border between Tanzania and Kenya.